Mourne Mountains – guided day hike

-Slieve Donard And The Hare’s Gap – day hike (Hard)
+Slieve Donard And The Hare’s Gap – day hike (Strenuous)

 The highest mountain in Northern Ireland, and if that’s not enough, the second highest too!